KarryRen/UML/README.md

 > ├── datasets
 >     ├── datasets_preprocess
 >         ├── ispy_preprocess.py # The preprocess code of I-SPY1 dataset.
->         ├── refuge_preprocess.py # The preprocess code of REFUGE Glaucoma dataset.
+>         └── refuge_preprocess.py # The preprocess code of REFUGE Glaucoma dataset.
->         └── isic_preprocess.py # The preprocess code of ISIC dataset.
-Updating 🔥.
 >     ├── ispy_dataset.py # The torch.Dataset of I-SPY1 dataset.
->     ├── refuge_dataset.py # The torch.Dataset of Refuge dataset.
->     └── isic_dataset.py # The torch.Dataset of Refuge dataset.
-Updating 🔥.
+>     └── refuge_dataset.py # The torch.Dataset of Refuge dataset.
 > ├── models
 >     ├── uml_net.py # The Uncertainty Mutual Leaning Neural Network.
 >     ├── modules.py # The modules for UML_Net.
 >     ├── model_lib
 >         ├── pretrained_model_zoo # We suggest you download the pretrained model to this path.
 >         └── res2net.py # The pre-trained Res2Net module.
->     ├── loss
+>     └── loss
 >         ├── cls_loss.py # The loss function for classification.
->         ├── seg_loss.py # The loss function for segmentation.
+>         └── seg_loss.py # The loss function for segmentation.
 > ├── exp_refuge
 >     ├── train_uml_refuge.py # The UML_Net training code of Refuge Dataset.
->     ├── config_refuge.py # The config file of Refuge Dataset.
+>     └── config_refuge.py # The config file of Refuge Dataset.
 > └── utils.py # The util functions.
 > ```